 NON-QM Loans and Bank Statement Loans For Self Employed Borrowers are non-traditional mortgage loans.

-- There is no loan size limits with NON-QM and Bank Statement Loans.
+- There are no loan size limits with NON-QM and Bank Statement Loans

-- Mortgage Interest Rates are generally higher on bank statement loans than they are on Conventional Loans.
+- Mortgage Interest Rates are generally higher on bank statement loans and non-QM loans than they are on Conventional Loans

-Other items that a lender can use in self employed income calculations is rolling the depreciation the borrower has listed on their Schedule C of their income tax returns.
+Other items that a lender can use in self-employed income calculations are rolling the depreciation the borrower has listed on their Schedule C of their income tax returns.

-Self employed or a business owners who need more information on bank statement loans for self employed borrowers, please contact us at 800-900-8569 or text us at 262-716-8151 or email us at firstname.lastname@example.org.
+Self-employed or a business owners who need more information on bank statement loans for self-employed borrowers, please contact us at 262-716-8151 or text us for faster response.
+Or email us at firstname.lastname@example.org.
 We are available 7 days a week, evenings, weekends, and holidays.